Sttark/blind_control/hub/README.md

 ## Overview

 The Blind Control Hub provides a unified interface for accessing multiple blind controllers deployed on different Raspberry Pis.
-It serves as a landing page that lists all available blind controllers and allows easy navigation between them.
+It serves as a central management system that:

+1. Provides a dashboard to access all controllers
+2. Monitors weather conditions and sunset times
+3. Schedules blind actions based on these conditions
+4. Sends commands to controllers
+5. Monitors controller status and health

 ## Features